 - Falling to the side or inability to stand

-But there are plenty of other occasions when an owner does everything right and it still leads to TECA.
-Here are some recent examples:
+There are plenty of other occasions when an owner does everything right and it still leads to TECA.
+Here are just two examples:

-- A dog who already had long-standing middle ear disease when he was rescued*
+- Dogs who have already had long-standing middle ear disease when they are rescued

-- A dog whose ear canals narrowed despite diligent treatment
+- Dogs whose ear canals narrow despite diligent treatment

-All of these dogs were unfixable and in pain until surgery.
+These dogs are unfixable and in pain until surgery.
 In Fred’s case, like the rescue dog, time was the enemy.
 By the time he was found, the standard treatments for ear infections no longer worked.
 The sheer amount of time he’d suffered made it almost inevitable.